prehkalhoro/work/README.md

-I made a website in Wordpress by using Elementor builder . choose one of astra theme than i can make changes in that template. this website is not live , that's why i share screenshot. thanku
+I made a website in WordPress by using the Elementor builder, and chose one of the Astra themes so that I can make changes in that template.
+I'm not sharing a live website, which is why I'm sharing a screenshot.
+Thank you.

                                           Home Page Main Banner